 Throughout the environment, other species are also performing the same actions as you, generating their own energy through the same processes.
 Some may have the ability to make toxins or agents – at the moment only a single toxin can be produced.
 It reduces your hitpoints if you come into contact with it.
 Toxin organelles are found randomly in the environment for your later use.
 Some cells may also have engulfing ability – if your cell becomes paralysed and starts losing health as another moves over it, you’re being engulfed.
 Your own cell can toggle engulf mode by pressing G, but only smaller microbes can be digested.
 Be careful when engulfing anything with toxins.

-Eventually, your cell will begin to produce Reproductase.
-Once your stores of this compound reach 5, your cell will divide and the editor button (top left) will be highlighted.
+Eventually, your cell will begin to produce amino acids.
+Once your stores of this compound get high enough, your cell will prepare to divide and the editor button (top right) will be highlighted.
 To cheat and enter the editor immediately, press P to divide.

 In the editor, you can select organelles from the side menu and add them to your displayed cell to create a contiguous shape.
 Each edit (addition or removal) costs Mutation Points, but the undo and redo buttons allow reverting without cost within this generation if you make a mistake.
 When your MP counter hits 0, you cannot make anymore edits.